-International entry is allowed at this time for: Entry is partially open for citizens and permanent residents of United Kingdom.
+Entry into France is currently allowed for: Entry is partially open for citizens and permanent residents of United Kingdom.

-Conditions of entry into France:
+Conditions of entry:

-This information was last checked on 6/12/21.
-As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your journey between London and Paris.
+The information above was last checked on 9/24/21; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your upcoming trip to Paris from London.

-The restriction level for your return to London, United Kingdom from France is: Partially open.
+Return travel to London, United Kingdom from France is: Partially open.

-Entry into United Kingdom is currently allowed for: Entry is partially open for citizens and permanent residents of France.
+Entry into United Kingdom is allowed for: Entry is partially open for citizens and permanent residents of France.

-This information about your return travel to United Kingdom was last checked on 6/12/21.
-We advise you to check the latest COVID-19 travel safety regulations for your trip back to London from Paris closer to your date of departure here.
+The above information about your return travel to London, United Kingdom was last verified on 9/24/21.
+As this information can change due to the nature of the pandemic, please check the latest COVID-19 travel safety regulations closer to your planned date of travel to London from Paris.

-The distance from London to Paris is approximately 213 miles (343 km).
+The London to Paris distance is around 213 miles (343 km).